 The Yu-Gi-Oh!
 Championship Series tournaments are the largest non-invite tournaments that span 2-days, taking place from Saturday to Sunday.
 Thousands of Duelists from all over attend these events to compete for exclusive prizes, earn invites to their World Championship Qualifier, and spend the weekend Dueling, trading, and hanging out with hundreds of other Yu-Gi-Oh! fans.

 How do you measure up in the Yu-Gi-Oh!
 TRADING CARD GAME tournament scene?
-Find out by checking your COSSY rankings!
+Find out by checking your rankings!

 |TOP RANKED DUELISTS|

 New Yu-Gi-Oh!
 TCG ranking seasons begin every April and with KDE’s COSSY system you can see where you stack up against other top players from around the world.
 For more information, click here!